trandinhkhoa/CompilerProjectM1MOSIG/README.md

 		-o : after this option you have to give the output file you want to generate (ARM file by default) .

-#### Additional Option
+##### Additional Option
+in addition to -o:

-		-asml : this option is used in addition to the -o option, the output file will be an ASML file instead of an ARM file.
+		-asml : the output file will be an ASML file instead of an ARM file.

 ### Other Options